 - 1. Any clothing, makeup, hairstyle or wig that has been demonstrated to contribute to the substantial disruption of the orderly operation of the College is inappropriate and unacceptable.
 Dress should be suitable for the work environment, present a professional image and should be clean and in good repair. - 2.
-Skirts and shorts shall be worn at an appropriate and acceptable length for sitting as well as for standing so that undergarments shall not show (length should be no shorter than midthigh).
+Skirts and shorts shall be worn at an appropriate and acceptable length for sitting as well as for standing so that undergarments shall not show (length should be no shorter than mid-thigh).
 Shorts must be hemmed; no cut-off s are allowed.
 Skirts and dresses may be of any style if all slits, openings and the length are no higher than half the distance between the knee and waist and do not expose one's undergarments.
 No under-garments or posteriors shall show.
 Shirts are required at all times. - 3.
 Pants must fit at the hip so they will stay on without a belt.
 The key to dressing successfully is the use of common sense and good judgment.
 If the wearer questions the appropriateness of any attire, it should not be worn to work.
 As part of professional appearance, personal hygiene and grooming should be carefully maintained.
 Excessive body odors are offensive.
 Many fragrances can be harmful to some people with allergies.
-Tattoos and piercings (other than in the ears) are not to be displayed prominently while representing the institution.